Testing Updates - 3/31/2021

 Important AP Exam Information:

-The deadline to register for AP exams is Friday, 11/13.
+The deadline to register for AP exams was Friday, 11/13.
 If you were not registered for the exam associated with your AP class(es) on 11/5, you received an email from Assistant Principal, Matthew Wallace.
-In order to avoid a late fee of $40, you must join your class section on the My AP Classroom portal.
+At this point, any student who registers for an AP exam will incur a late fee of $40.
+If you need to register for an exam, you must join your class section on the My AP Classroom portal.
 In order to join the classroom, you will need a College Board account and the class specific join code.
 You may already have a College Board account if you have previously taken an AP class or if you have accessed any PSAT or SAT scores in the past.
 You can contact your teacher for the class specific join code if needed.

 This letter was shared with all HPHS families in early November that has more details.